Search results for "Teaching"

 As students and teachers prepare for the upcoming school year, school communities will be adjusting to significant anxiety, stress, and trauma experiences.
 Dr. John Piacentini from the https://carescenter.ucla.edu discusses how teachers, parents/caregivers, and students can learn to identify and respond to anxiety symptoms and provide strategies to help combat stress in students.
 Recorded on: 7/30/2020

 This module provides specific examples of how to use students’ knowledge of their native language in learning to read in English, and includes discussion of the ELA/ELD Framework, culturally responsive teaching, Universal Design for Learning (UDL) and screening.
-Throughout the module emphasizes the importance of integrating oral English proficiency with English language literacy development.
+Throughout the module emphasizes the importance of integrating spoken English proficiency with English language literacy development.
 The module concludes with an example of an Equity-based Language Assessment and an accompanying activity with resources.
-TPEs Addressed: TPE 7.2 - Plan and Implement Evidence-based Literacy Instruction (UDL, MTSS, California Dyslexia Guidelines) TPE ...
+TPEs Addressed: TPE 7.1 - Plan and Implement evidence-based literacy instruction (grounded in ELA/ELD Framework) TPE 7.2 ...

 A Multi-Disciplinary Approach for Multilingual Students with Exceptional Needs